magomimmo/modern-cljs/doc/tutorial-20.md

 enough to make our best efforts for learning it.
 Then we will try to fullfill our obsession with the application of the DRY principle.

 We'll start easy.
-Once we learnt enough about [Enfocus][] we'll try to apply it in the context of the `Shopping Calculator` by substituting it to the [domina][] lib.
+Once we have learnt enough about [Enfocus][], we'll try to apply it in the context of the `Shopping Calculator` by substituting it to the [domina][] lib.

 ## Living on the edge with enfocus

-First, we're going to use the "2.0.0-SNAPSHOT" release of [Enfocus][].
+We're going to use the "2.0.0-SNAPSHOT" release of [Enfocus][].
 This is because [Creighton Kirkendall][] is currently on the way to release the `"2.0.0"` tagged version, which is more evoluted that the current "1.0.1" stable release.

-Before adding `enfocus` to our project let's take a look at its `project.clj`. `enfocus` has a directory structure that is a different from the usual one.
+Before adding `enfocus` to our project let's take a look at its `project.clj`. `enfocus` has a directory structure that is a lot different from the usual ones.

 ```bash
 tree